awahdat/dataforaf/src/content/post/people.md

 </script>
 <br />
 <ul>
-  <li>With a total of 3,407,142 males, Kabul is the most populous province for males in Afghanistan, far surpassing other regions like Hirat (1,388,496) and Nangarhar (1,118,245).</li>
+  <li>With a total of 3,407,142 males, Kabul also leads in male population, far surpassing other regions like Herat (1,388,496) and Nangarhar (1,118,245).</li>
   <li>Provinces like Nuristan (107,609 males) and Nimroz (120,494 males) have some of the smallest male populations, reflecting their relatively low overall population density.</li>
   <li>The average male population across all provinces is approximately 506,249, while the median male population is 371,301.
 The province with the median male population is Farah.
 </li>